 There is something magical about reading with kids during the holidays.
 We pull out the seasonal books, the Christmas lights twinkle, and peppermint fills the air.
-A book Advent calendar allows us to savor a good book with the kids each day during December leading up to the 25th.
+A Christmas book Advent calendar allows us to savor a good book with the kids each day during December leading up to the 25th.

 Here is everything you need to create a book Advent calendar for home or school including favorite books to use in each setting.